-1. First off, Go to the web page using Chrome and right click on empty space, and select Inspect Option.
+- First off, Go to the web page using Chrome and right-click on empty space, and select Inspect Option.
 Alternatively, you can press Ctrl+Shift+I using the keyboard to access Developer Tools.

 Now you need to keep in mind that if the web page contains the same image in original dimensions and a thumbnail of it, then you may need to check the dimensions present below the image.

 After confirming this, you can click the URL of the image present beneath it, to get it opened in a new Tab.
-Or you may right-click on the image and select options such as Copy Image URL or Open Image in New Tab to save it to your computer.
+Or you may right-click on the image and select options such as Save image as or Copy Image URL or Open Image in New Tab to save it to your computer.

-This simple Google Chrome trick comes handy many times while you are browsing.
-The important point you need to keep in mind while using this trick is regarding the copyright of the image.
-If the owners of the image have disabled right click option with the intention of keeping it unsharable, you need to be careful while sharing it somewhere else.
+This simple Google Chrome trick comes in handy many times while you are browsing.
+The important point you need to keep in mind while using this trick is the copyright of the image.
+If the owners of the image have disabled right-click option with the intention of keeping it unsharable, you need to be careful while sharing it somewhere else.
 So do remember to respect their Copyrights.